-Posted under Denver & Education Politics & Federal Government & Innovation and Reform & Online Schools & PPC & Private Schools & Public Charter Schools & School Choice & State Board of Education & Urban Schools
+Posted under Denver & Education Politics & Federal Government & Innovation and Reform & Online Schools & Private Schools & Public Charter Schools & School Choice & State Board of Education & Urban Schools

 You think school choice just means a state voucher program or public charter schools?
 Think again.
 We are living in an age of all kinds of creative school choice ideas.
 First you have our own Douglas County School District, which is moving forward to create a local voucher program — among several other school choice enhancements.
 Today in the Colorado legislature we have a big hearing on House Bill 1048, which would provide tax credit relief for parents who switch students to private or home schooling.